jbush001/NyuziProcessor/tools/emulator/README.md

     bin/emulator -v program.hex

-This will dump every memory and register transfer to the console.
+This dumps every memory and register transfer to the console.

 Many test programs have a target to build the list file, but you can create one like this: